Youth & Sports

 Third World Nomad Games were organized by the Kyrgyz Government in 2018 in Issyk-Kul.
 Around 2000 athletes from 82 countries competed in 37 sports branches.

-At the Sixth Summit of the Turkic Council convened in Cholpon-Ata, Kyrgyzstan, Member States agreed to organize the Fourth World Nomad Games in Turkey in 2020.
+Upon the decision of the Heads of States taken at the Sixth Summit of the Turkic Council convened in Cholpon-Ata, Kyrgyzstan on 11 September 2018, the Fourth World Nomad Games will be organized in Turkey in 2020.

 Moreover, Secretary General and the Secretariat officers have met with the Special Adviser to the UN Secretary General on Sport for Development and Peace (UNOSDP), Wilfried Lemke, and the UN Secretary General’s Envoy on Youth, Jayathma Wickramanayake, in New York in 2016 and 2017.
 During the visits, the Special Adviser and the Envoy was informed on the activities of Turkic Council on youth especially concerning youth camps, youth festivals, the establishment of youth platform within the Council, as well as the outcomes of the international conference co-hosted by the Turkic Council and the UNAOC on the Role of Youth in Preventing and Countering Violent Extremism in October 2016 in Istanbul.